blockapps/blockapps-rest/README.md

 Note: We submit all of our queries to a particular _node_, hence it is supplied as an explicit argument to each request.
 The module `rest.js` uses the `api` object-- created at bootstrapping time using the supplied `config` file-- to communicate with this node.
 By default all requests are directed at the first node listed in the `config` file, so you can safely ignore this if that is sufficient for your use case.

-### Deployments

-Deploying our project sets up smart contracts that are needed to have the project run.
-It uses information stored in the `dataFilename` field.
-For an example of project requiring a deployment, see the [demo-app](https://github.com/blockapps/BlockApps-rest-demo/) and its [deployment file](https://github.com/blockapps/blockapps-rest-demo/blob/master/config/tester11.deploy.yaml)

-Very briefly the deployment phase is as follows

-### Using BlockApps-Rest
+## Using BlockApps-Rest

 #### Promise-Chaining
 BlockApps-Rest uses a specific style of promise chaining which we refer to as _scoped promise-chains_.
 These promises always resolve a scope variable that carries data down the promise-chain.
 This provides a simple and clear way to reuse and pass data down the chain.
 We found this led to clear and concise code.
 Below is an example of creating a user with BlockApps-Rest.

-- setting up your config
-- deployments what, and why
+### Deployments

+Deploying our project sets up smart contracts that are needed to have the project run.
+It uses information stored in the `dataFilename` field.
+For an example of project requiring a deployment, see the [demo-app](https://github.com/blockapps/BlockApps-rest-demo/) and its [deployment file](https://github.com/blockapps/blockapps-rest-demo/blob/master/config/tester11.deploy.yaml)

+Let's discuss the case of the demo app's deployment very briefly.
+In order to post and interact with smart contracts, you need an address at the very least.
+Since we're using the BlockApps tool kit, we will also be going through the bloc service, meaning we will need an account there as well.
+If you look at the config file, this is exactly what you see connected to the `Admin` account.
+The demo app uses a (deploy.js)[https://github.com/blockapps/blockapps-rest-demo/blob/master/lib/demoapp.js] module to expose a subset of the full BlockApps-Rest api through an `AI` object and suggests that all of these requests be run through the `Admin`.
+(Note: this is not strictly necessary after bootstrapping time-- if your app is exposed to multiple users with their own individual accounts you could of course keep their auth data in a session object to be used in the individual api calls.)
+This `AI` object is initialized be feeding it a path to the directory containing the smart contracts and the config, at which point those contracts are uploaded under the `Admin`'s account and you're ready to interact with them.

 ## HelloWorld